© 1988 Pi Arthur Stuart

 What would you do if it were unsafe or illegal?

-I would tell him what I was doing and why I believed it was more important.
+I would tell him (or her) what I was doing and why I believed it was more important.
 However, if he told me to do his task first, I would.
 It is his responsibility and decision to make.

 What would you do if a co-worker were doing something illegal, for example drinking alcohol or using drugs?